ok-timmy/Movie-app/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Features:
+- Work with Local Storage so visitors can save their favorite drinks
+- Work on the search button.
+- Work on a route to display each cocktail page
+- Work on a home page